 A reflective essay is an academic piece of writing that aims to observe, examine, and describe an individual or personal experience that the author has had.
 When writing such essay, you need to keep in mind that the focus is on your deeper, inner emotions rather than the event.
 The key is to make your essay actually reflective and the key to achieving that is to put your own personality in it.
 After reading such an essay, the reader should have a clear image of you and your feelings.
+Critical lens essays tips may help you to structure the story out.

 Structure of a Reflective Essay